COWLITZ INDIAN TRIBE

 Salary Range: DOQ

-Position Summary: ilani Casino is currently under construction and scheduled to open in April 2017.
+Position Summary: ilani Casino is opened in April 2017.
 The Cowlitz Gaming Commission is the regulatory agency of the Cowlitz Indian Tribe.
 This position is an entry level agent position.
 TGA Agents are responsible to protect tribal assets and to observe and report improprieties to their respective chain of command.
 TGA Agents monitor the property for compliance with the approved Tribal Internal Controls (TICS), Minimum Internal Controls (MICS), Commission Regulations, and the Washington Tribal/State Compact.
 This is a position of high sensitivity and integrity, and requires the ability to develop positive work relationships with Operations, State and Federal Regulatory authorities, Commission and tribal staff.

 Tribal Gaming Agents work in all aspects of the implementation of internal controls, Tribal/State Compact for Class III gaming, and Tribal/Federal regulations for Class II gaming.
 This includes observing, investigating, and reporting all violations that come to their attention during the course of their duties to ensure the casino is in compliance.
 Investigations may include detailed reviews of financial records, incidents of cheating and or theft, patron disputes, possible violations of policies/procedures.
 Agents write, log and track detailed reports for compliance violations and unusual occurrences and make recommendations to bring areas into compliance.
 Agents must also be prepared to assist casino security, surveillance personnel and agents/officers from other jurisdictions.
 TGA Agents report to a TGA Agent Supervisor.